saylesss88/nix-book/src/nix/hardening_NixOS.md

 - [Mozilla OpenSSH guidelines](https://infosec.mozilla.org/guidelines/openssh.html)

-The following OpenSSH setup is based on the above guidelines with strong algorithms, and best practices: (EDITED: 10-07-25 to follow best-practices)
+The following OpenSSH setup is based on the above guidelines with strong algorithms, and best practices: (EDITED: 10-07-25 to follow best-practices on post-quantum crypto)

 ```nix
 {config, ...}: {